UniversalViewer/universalviewer/manual/ARCHITECTURE.md

 ### 2.3 Events

-TODO: Separate docs for these, similar to Options
+TODO: Separate docs for these, similar to Options - see Events.md

 #### 2.3.1 External Events